AFG Treadmill Reviews

 This complete line of cardio and strength equipment emphasizes comfort, simple operation, and quality components.
 Like the other brands under the Johnson umbrella, none of the components in AFG treadmills are outsourced, they are all made by Johnson, which is also the largest fitness equipment manufacturer in Asia.
 With plants in Shanghai, China, and Taiwan, this integration ensures that parts work well together.

 AFG currently makes five folding treadmills and two non-folding models ranging in price from $1000 to $2500.
 These treadmills have shorter running areas at 55" in length, but offer good size motors, hydraulic lift assist in the folding models, easy to read LED display windows, and AFG’s exclusive ProFILE™ performance tracking technology that records the user’s stats for later evaluation.
 The warranty on the machines is lifetime on the motor and frame, and up to five years on parts, with one-year in-home service.

 Several pro treadmill reviewers have questioned why Johnson came out with the AFG line, especially treadmills, since they already have the well-reviewed Horizon budget brand in the $600 to $1200 range, the Livestrong machines ranging from $1000 to $2000, and the customizable Vision machines from $1500 to $3000.
 While AFG can draw on the success of the design and engineering put into Horizon treadmills, that leaves the question of — why do it?

-AFG treadmills have not been as well received as the exciting new Livestrong line, endorsed by pro cyclist Lance Armstrong, or the upgraded Horizon machines, which were already considered some of the most reliable treadmills on the market.
+AFG treadmills have not been as well received as the new NordicTrack line or the upgraded Horizon machines, which were already considered some of the most reliable treadmills on the market.
 But on the other hand, if Johnson puts as much effort into AFG as they have their other winning brands, there is no reason for AFG not to establish its place among the strong Johnson line-up and finding success among consumers.

 AFG 2.0 AT - Everything you need in terms of mechanical design, especially in the areas of power, cushioning, programs, value, and warranty.